|Survey name||Marriages in England and Wales|

-In 2016, an estimated 73,000 UK residents went abroad to get married and an estimated 17,000 overseas residents married in the UK.
-This represents a decrease compared with 2015, when 78,000 UK residents were estimated to have married abroad, but an increase from 8,000 overseas residents estimated to have married in the UK in 2015.
+In 2017, an estimated 104,000 UK residents went abroad to get married and an estimated 8,000 overseas residents married in the UK.
+This represents an increase compared with 2016, when 73,000 UK residents were estimated to have married abroad, but a decrease from 17,000 overseas residents estimated to have married in the UK.
 The Population trends report: marriages abroad, 2002 to 2007 (1815KB) suggests that the vast majority (around 90%) of the marriages to UK residents estimated as taking place abroad are to residents of England and Wales, while only about half of people coming to the UK to get married do so in England and Wales.

 Although the estimated number of marriages abroad is high, many users are interested in marriages taking place in England and Wales, for example, those involved in the “marriage business” such as wedding planners.
 However, users with an interest in social change may consider the numbers of marriages both abroad and in England and Wales.